humanitec-architecture/resource-packs-gcp/examples/gcp-pubsub/README.md

 This example configures a [gcp-pubsub-topic](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#gcp-pubsub-topic) and a [gcp-pubsub-subscription](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#gcp-pubsub-subscription) Resource Definition using Google Cloud Pub/Sub.

+The Resource Graph is using [delegator resources](https://developer.humanitec.com/platform-orchestrator/examples/resource-graph-patterns/#delegator-resource) to expose shared resources with different access policies.

 Those Resource Definitions can be used in your Score file using:

 ```yaml